[February 2, 2026]

 With ISR and a revalidate of 3600 seconds, a page that gets 10,000 visits per hour still only makes one API call to Sanity.
 The other 9,999 visitors get the cached static page.
 Your CMS barely notices.

-On-Demand Revalidation — The Final Piece
+On-Demand Revalidation

+You set up a simple API route in your Next.js app.
 Then you configure Sanity (or any CMS) to call this endpoint whenever content changes.
-The result: pages are cached indefinitely, API calls stay minimal, and updates go live within seconds of hitting "Publish."
-You get the best of all worlds — static performance, dynamic freshness, and almost zero API overhead.
+The result: pages are cached indefinitely, API calls stay minimal, and updates go live within seconds of hitting Publish.

 The Practical Impact